-- 31.(1) The head of an institution must- - (a) through the education and training of its employees develop its human resource capacity to a level that enables it to perform its functions in an efficient, quality, collaborative and accountable way; and - (b) for this purpose comply with the relevant provisions of the Skills Development Act, 1998 (Act No. 81 of 1998), and the Skills Development Levies Act, 1999 (Act No. 28 of 1999). - (2) In addition to the education and training budget requirements in terms of the Skills Development Act or provision for a training levy in terms of the Skills Development Levies Act. an institution- - (a) must make appropriate provision in its budget for the education and training of its employees; - (b) may apply to any applicable sector education and training authority established in terms of the Skills Development Act, 1998, for additional funds for training.
+- 31. (1) The head of an institution must- - (a) through the education and training of its employees develop its human resource capacity to a level that enables it to perform its functions in an efficient, quality, collaborative and accountable manner; and - (b) for the purpose referred to in paragraph (a) comply with the relevant 15 provisions of the Skills Development Act, 1998 (Act No. 81 of 1998), and the Skills Development Levies Act, 1999 (Act No. 28 of 1999). - (2) In addition to the education and training budget requirements in terms of the Skills Development Act or provision for a training levy in terms of the Skills Development Levies Act, an institution-

+- (a) must make appropriate provision in its budget for the education and training of its employees; and - (b) may apply to any applicable sector education and training authority established in terms of the Skills Development Act, 1998, for additional funds for training.

-Academy for capacity development
+Academy for capacity development and training

-- 32.(1) An Academy for capacity development and training in institutions, listed as a national department in Schedule 1, under the authority of the Minister, must enhance the quality, extent and impact of the development of human resource capacity in institutions through education and training. - (2) The Academy must give effect to subsection (1) by- - (a) providing such training or causing such education and training to be provided or conducting or cause to be conducted such examinations or tests as the Head of the Academy determines;
+- 32. (1) A Public Administration Leadership and Management Academy listed as a national department in Schedule 1, is hereby established under the authority of the Minister - (2) The Academy must enhance the quality, extent and impact of the development of 30 human resource capacity in institutions through education and training. - (3) The Academy must give effect to subsection (2) by- - (a) providing such training or causing such education and training to be provided or conducting or cause to be conducted such examinations or tests as the Director-General of the Academy determines;

-- (b) issuing or causing to be issued diplomas or certificates to persons who have passed such examinations or tests; and - (c) interacting with and fostering collaboration among training institutions, higher education institutions, further education and training institutions and private sector training providers in furtherance of such education and training.
+- (b) issuing or causing to be issued diplomas or certificates to persons who have passed such examinations or tests; and - interacting with and fostering collaboration among training institutions, higher education institutions, further education and training institutions and private sector training providers in furtherance of such education and training.
+40